High School Special Education Teacher

 Math, Engineering, and Science Academy (MESA) Charter High School is a community high school in Bushwick, Brooklyn.
 We opened our doors on August 19, 2013, and we now have 465 students in grades 9-12.
-We graduated our first class of seniors in June 2017 and our graduate rate is 92%.
+We graduated our first class of seniors in June 2017 and our cumulative graduation rate is 95%.
 Our students come from more than forty different middle schools, including public, parochial, and charter schools.
 Some are advanced students coming from magnet schools; others are beginning English Language Learners.
 What they all have in common is a desire to succeed.
-MESA students come to school every day, ready to work—we have a 95% attendance rate and a 97% punctuality rate, both significantly higher than other high schools in our district!
+MESA students come to school every day, ready to work—we have a 93% attendance rate and a 93% punctuality rate, both significantly higher than other high schools in our district!
 When it comes to regents pass rates, MESA outperforms its peers by a rate of 20-30%!

 Some key aspects of MESA’s design are:

 - Smart teaching—MESA uses a Standards-Based Grading system, which makes data understandable and accessible.
 This enables teachers to create targeted, focused instruction, and helps students understand and track their own progress.
 MESA teachers love data (or at least aren’t afraid of it!).

 - Smart support—MESA teachers have a minimum of rote administrative duties in order to better focus on planning, instruction, and assessment.
 Teachers receive ongoing coaching and feedback.
 MESA is committed to collaboratively developing and growing its teachers.
 Dedicated time for professional development and collaborative planning is built into the calendar.

 - Smart scheduling—MESA’s school day starts and ends later than most DOE schools, as research indicates that a late start helps high-school students succeed.